aaronburt/guide-aaronburt/docs/Defeat-Twitch-Tailscale.md

 ## App connecting it up
-Now, Tailscale’s special sauce is called App Connectors in which a domain or an ‘Application’ can be overwritten to use a certain connector addresses instead of your own.
+Now, Tailscale's special sauce is called App Connectors, in which a domain or an 'Application' can be overwritten to use a certain connector address instead of your own.
 This is basically a mini exit node for certain applications.

-We achieve this by going to the Tailscale admin panel and navigating to ‘Apps’ section.
-Create a new App give it a name and select custom target.
+We achieve this by going to the Tailscale admin panel and navigating to the 'Apps' section.
+Create a new App, give it a name, and select a custom target.
 Use these domains for the Custom target.

 ```
 *.ttvnw.net *.twitch.tv twitch.tv